WISDEM/Plant_CostsSE/docs/tutorial.rst

 >>> BOS cost per turbine: 3084533.1

-Tutorial for NREL_CSM_OM
+Tutorial for NREL_CSM_OPEX
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As an example of NREL_CSM_OM, let us simulate operational expenditures for a land-based wind plant.
+As an example of NREL_CSM_OPEX, let us simulate operational expenditures for a land-based wind plant.

 The first step is to import the relevant files and set up the component.